-(INSTRUCTION: To withhold authority to vote for any individual nominee, mark "FOR ALL EXCEPT" and write that nominee's name in the space provided below.)
+(INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through the nominee's name in the list below.)

+John J. Schultz Robert L. Patron

-John J. Schultz, Jeremiah P. Murphy, Jr., Robert L. Patron, Jr., Joseph Pennacchio and Jesse H. Choper.
+Jeremiah P. Murphy, Jr. Jesse H. Choper

-(Continued from other side)
+Joseph Pennacchio

 2. Jewelcor Management, Inc.'s proposal to terminate the Shareholder Rights Agreement, dated as of May 1, 1995.

-[ ]FOR [ ] AGAINST [ ]ABSTAIN

 This proxy may be revoked prior to the time it is voted by delivering to the Secretary of the Company either a written revocation or a proxy bearing a later date or by appearing at the Annual Meeting and voting in person.

-Please date and sign here exactly as name appears hereon.
-When signing as attorney, administrator, trustee or guardian, give full title as such; and when stock has been issued in the name of two or more persons, all must sign.

 Dated:

 Signature:

 Signature:

 Title:

+Please date and sign here exactly as name appears hereon.
+When signing as attorney,

+appears hereon.
+When signing as attorney, administrator, trustee or guardian, give full title as such; and when stock has been issued in the name of two or more persons, all must sign.